Egorsa999/high_load_c_server/README.md

-# High-load C Char Server
+# High-load C Chat Server

 Implemented TCP chat server on C with sqlite3 for storage User data.
 This project easy for scaling and can handling around ten thousands simultaneous connections.